Buying Technology For Cruise Ships – Lessons Learned

 The complexities of launching a billion dollar floating hotel are non-trivial.
 Cruise lines have to balance both the new-build aspirations for the latest technology, as well as operations requirements for keeping the lights on.
 This tug-of-war is completely understandable, but problematic.

-e shows and see the latest in 3D signage devices, augmented-reality headsets, and voice-activated, artificial-intelligence helpers.
+The goal of a new-build team is to create the most comfortable, innovative ship on the market for their intended target.
+Your typical new-build managers are forward-thinking, technologically inclined engineers.
+They go to the Vegas trade shows and see the latest in 3D signage devices, augmented-reality headsets, and voice-activated, artificial-intelligence helpers.
 This plethora of cutting-edge technology always seems to be made up of “next big thing” in hospitality.
 Who could blame a project manager for wanting the coolest tech to entice and entertain their future guests?

 On the other hand, you have the operations team.
 These are the folks who have to run, maintain, upgrade, and support the latest onboard technological marvels.
 Whatever the newest onboard toy is, it’s just another potential problem for an IT officer who is mainly concerned with the property management system, TV network, and the Wi-Fi access not falling over.